frankjwu/frankjwu.github.com/_posts/2014-06-26-what-you-dont-do.markdown

 ---
 layout: post
-title: What you don't do
+title: What You Don't Do
 ---

 !["Two roads diverge in a yellow wood..."](/images/two-roads.jpg)